arham-rumi/Python_Batch_01/2_Oct_2021/Quiz_01.md

 ### Q - 09
 Write a Python program to check a triangle is equilateral, isosceles or scalene.

 Note :
-All triangles have three sides
+- All triangles have three sides
-An equilateral triangle is a triangle in which all three sides are equal.
+- An equilateral triangle is a triangle in which all three sides are equal
-A scalene triangle is a triangle that has three unequal sides.
+- A scalene triangle is a triangle that has three unequal sides
-An isosceles triangle is a triangle with (at least) two equal sides
+- An isosceles triangle is a triangle with (at least) two equal sides